ZCai25/glm-fastapi-app/README.md

    - Offload time-consuming tasks to background jobs or queues to ensure faster response times for critical API requests.
    - Inside the app/main.py, we define the ```async def predict_batch(data: InputDatas):``` function, which implement asynchronous processing for slow process.
 We can test identify slow processes for improving processing speed.
 6. Parallel Processing framework
-   - Utilize Big data frame work like Spark to scale out, rewrite the deployment code to Pyspark code, read the model using Spark ML, create spark df to preprocess the data, then output the predictions.
+   - Utilize big data frame work like Spark to scale out, rewrite the deployment code to Pyspark code, read the model using Spark ML, create Spark df to preprocess the data, then output the predictions using Spark ML.
 7. Monitoring and Analytics
    - Use monitoring tools to track API performance, identify bottlenecks, and troubleshoot issues in real-time.
 In the performance test section, we used locust to monitor the performance in real time.
    - If we are deploying to cloud services like AWS CloudWatch, we can monitor the performance of the FastAPI application deployed on AWS